BrayanDH/eng_fr_translator_flask/README.md

   docker run -p 8080:8080 eng_fr_translator_flask
   ```

+5. Open a web browser and go to `http://localhost:8080` to access the Todo App.

 To run the Todo App locally without docker, follow these steps:

 Install Python on your machine: [Python Installation](https://www.python.org/downloads/)